MarcosBrendonDePaula/Oxygen_Not_Included_Multiplayer/README.md

     - Player cursors
       > See where other players are pointing, the tool they are using and they are color coded.
     - Save file synchronization via Google Drive
       > Using Google Drive allows synchronization of worlds larger then 10MB.
-A limit the old multiplayer mod had.
+A limit the other multiplayer mod has.
 Without it, this mod would have the same 10MB limit.
 This however comes at the cost of a small but simple setup process by hosts that only needs to be compelted once.
+The guide can be found [here](https://github.com/Lyraedan/Oxygen_Not_Included_Multiplayer/wiki/Google-Drive-Setup-Guide)

 - Synchronized UI Elements
      - World Cycle